By the time you’re reading this piece, I’ll probably get too busy due to Asian Games that will be held in Jakarta and Palembang starting this month.

 The entrance fee to Pashupatinath is $10.
 Guides are hirable to explain everything about the holy site to you personally with extra charge.

 Yep, three things at once.
 And it’s still less than $10.
 That’s how cheap is traveling in Nepal.

 Boudhanath is one of the largest and magnificent Buddhist stupas in the world.
 Tibetan monks in Kathmandu spend most of their time in Boudhanath.
 Entrance fee is $2.50.

 Swoyambunath, another Buddhist temples in Kathmandu is very easy to get to if you’re staying in Thamel.
 Walking there also exposes you to the daily lives of average Nepalese people.
 The golden stupa at the top of the hill is one of the most iconic landmarks of Kathmandu.
 Entrance fee is also $2.50.

 Now, Godavari Botanical Garden.
 It is located 19km south of Kathmandu city center.
 Large enough for you to spend half of your day there, Godavari Botanical Garden has an entrance fee of $2.30.

 Those are the things you can do in Kathmandu for $10, or less.
-I hope you enjoyed reading the article and please check out my 10 Best Places to Visit in Kathmandu You Should Never Miss.
+I hope you enjoyed reading the article and please check out my.

 Yen is a full-time university student who always takes full advantages of his holidays to travel for new experiences.
 He’s been to New Zealand for Working Holiday before having his road trip and volunteered in Kathmandu, Nepal.
 Having spent months in foreign countries, he gives in-depth travel tips and guides on his travel blog, Swing Abroad.